nazimboudeffa/awesome-trading/README.md

 ATTENTION : Illegal in Algeria

+I use https://www.binance.com and only shitcoins and spot no trading because of the volatility

 - Doge community (use a secondary official account to avoid spam)
 - Bot of the doge community, yes there is a bot affected to your account